Anmo/script-env/README.md

 # scriptEnv
-Utility function to know which npm script was runned
+Utility function to know which npm script was called